 Custodial Risk.
 A custodian will have custody of an Account's assets, including securities, cash, distributions and rights accruing to an Account's securities accounts.
 If the custodian holds cash on behalf of an Account, an Account may be an unsecured creditor in the event of the insolvency of the custodian.
-An Account will be subject to credit risk with respect to the custodian.
+An Account will be subject to credit risk and operational risk with respect to the custodian.
+Operational and other risks, including risk of failed settlement, may be exacerbated by the shortening of the standard settlement cycle for numerous U.S. securities, including for example, if securities purchased for an Account have a shorter settlement cycle than securities being sold.
 In addition, an Account will be subject to compliance processes, procedures, and restrictions of the custodian, some of which may be more restrictive than the law requires and that may impact the ability of the Account to conduct transactions.
 A Custodian may hold an Account's securities through third parties such as clearing corporations, other brokers or banks.
 In addition, certain of an Account's assets may be held by non-U.S. affiliates of the Account's Custodian and entities not affiliated with the Custodian.
 Assets held by such non-U.S. affiliates or third parties may be subject to legal regimes that provide fewer or different investment protections than the U.S. (including with respect to the priority of any claims that an Account may have upon a bankruptcy, insolvency or liquidation of any affiliate, which may result in an Account being an unsecured creditor of such affiliate rather than having a priority "customer" claim).
 Placement of the Custodian or any of its affiliates or other sub-custodian in bankruptcy or a similar proceeding outside of the United States could result in a great deal of uncertainty as to the status of assets or the ultimate recovery, if any, of such assets held by such custodian.
 Clients should consult directly with their Custodian for additional information on such arrangements.